vschelbi/superpoint_transformer_vschelbi/docs/visualization.md

 # Visualization

-We provide a tool fo interactive 3D visualization of `Data` and `NAG` objects.
+We provide a tool for interactive 3D visualization of `Data` and `NAG` objects.
 This allows you to inspect what your `Data` attributes look like, check whether your model's predictions make sense, and even share your interactive visualizations as simple, portable, HTML files.